Ckef/groufix/README.md

 * _All functions directly related to the window manager of the host platform are thread-affine_.
 These functions can __only__ be called from the main thread.
 These functions are `gfx_poll_events`, `gfx_wait_events` and all functions defined in `groufix/core/window.h` (these are the `gfx_*monitor*` and `gfx_*window*` function families).
 All other functions can be called from any thread.

 When an exception is made to any of the listed rules, this will always be noted alongside the relevant functions of the object in question.
+The following are a few of the most noteworthy exceptions:

+* _Device handling_.
+Any function that takes a `GFXDevice` is thread-safe with respect to that given device.

+* _Heap allocations_.
+To facilitate concurrent creation of resources, all `gfx_alloc_*` and `gfx_free_*` functions are thread-safe with respect to the `GFXHeap`.

+* _Memory resource operations_.
+To facilitate concurrent uploading of resources, operations performed on _different_ resources are thread-safe with respect to the `GFXHeap` that allocated them.

+* _Dependency objects_.
+To facilitate concurrent uploading of resources, the `gfx_dep_*` macro family is thread-safe with respect to the `GFXDependency`.

+* _Technique and set handling_.
+To facilitate concurrent creation of resources, the `gfx_*tech*` and `gfx_*set*` function families are thread-safe with respect to the `GFXRenderer`.